cosmos/ibc/spec/ics-003-connection-semantics/README.md

 #### Freezing by Misbehaviour

-The misbehaviour detection subprotocol is defined in [ICS 2](../ics-002-consensus-verification).
+The misbehaviour detection sub-protocol is defined in [ICS 2](../ics-002-consensus-verification).
 If a client is frozen by misbehaviour, all associated connections are immediately frozen as well.

 Implementing chains may want to allow applications to register handlers to take action upon discovery of misbehaviour.
 Further discussion is deferred to ICS 12.